R0Y15/Medi-Link/README.md

 - If you see a "Failed to fetch data" error, ensure the JSON Server is running
 - If environment variables aren't working, restart the Next.js development server
 - Clear your browser cache if you see stale data
+- For deployment issues, verify all environment variables are correctly set in your deployment platform